patrickbucher/sicp/diary.md

 that is.
 When I thought that I was finished, I had to reverse the resulting list, for which I wrote an iterative procedure, once again.

+Having read the next section on the `map` procedure, I realized that recursive procedures do not require reversing the result in order to keep the original order of items.

 # 2022-09-25 (Su)

 I worked through exercise 2.19, which was surprisingly easy and only required